jgors/cc_insight/README.md

+Note:  This is to be run with `python2.7` (not compatable with `python3`)

-can run unit-tests from inside `src` directory with:
+Also, unit-tests can be run from the root directory of this repo via:

-`nosetests -s -v tests`

-Note: would need to install the nose python package first with:
+(you would need to install the `nose` python package first with something like pip [1])

+`nosetests -s -v`

+Of course if not already installed, `pip` might have to be installed as well.

-`pip install nose --user --upgrade`
+[1] `pip install nose --user --upgrade`